 Linguistic Landscapes of Beirut.
 A spatial humanities project documenting multilingual usage of writing in public space in metropolitan Beirut, including digital mapping, multilingual transcription in YAML.
-The data can be consulted at the project’s GitHub page.

 The Arab World Publishing Project (AWPP).
 A textual and spatial humanities project building on the Mapping Beirut Print Culture project narrating thematic trends and spatial dimensions of print culture across the Arab and Arabograph publishing world from the 1950s to the present.